DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
+- [ ] Fix "Date Only" reminders to remind user at midnight of no time has been added
 - [ ] Add expiration date for the activation code
 - [ ] Add error handling for Nodemailer errors (retries and if email doesn't exist)
 - [ ] Add error handling for Twilio errors (retires and if number doesn't exist)